PGSB-HMGU/plant.annot/README.md

 # Requirements

-All dependencies should be covered by the provided conda environment
+Most dependencies should be covered by the provided conda environment

 # Usage